-2. CREATE A WEBGRANTS ACCOUNT
+1. CREATE A WEBGRANTS ACCOUNT

-Once your FAFSA or CADAA is processed, create a WebGrants account to manage your Cal Grant and Chafee Grant online at mygrantinfo.csac.ca.gov.
+Once your FAFSA or CADAA is processed, create a WebGrants account to manage your Cal Grant online at mygrantinfo.csac.ca.gov.
 It can take 1-2 weeks for your FAFSA to process and link to WebGrants.
 There you can: view the status of each application, see when your eligibility has been determined, learn when payments are made, make corrections to your address and/or contact information, and/or change your college.

 If you change colleges: Be sure to update the information in WebGrants so your financial aid will be available at your new college.

-3. SUBMIT YOUR GPA FOR A CAL GRANT
+2. SUBMIT YOUR GPA FOR A CAL GRANT

 If you're a California resident or a California high school graduate, you may be eligible for a Cal Grant.
-To be considered, in addition to filing a FAFSA or CA Dream Act Application, your school-verified GPA (grade point average) must be submitted to the California Student Aid Commission (CSAC) by March 2.
-Students planning to attend community college have until September 2.
+To be considered, in addition to filing a FAFSA or CADAA, your school-verified GPA (grade point average) must be submitted to the California Student Aid Commission (CSAC) by March 2 (or by September 2 if planning to attend community college).

 - This is done automatically by most high schools but it is important to confirm that your high school has done this by checking your WebGrants account at mygrantinfo.csac.ca.gov.
-Confirm that your college has sent in your verified GPA to the California Student Aid Commission if you have completed 24 units. - If your school does not submit GPAs automatically, use the paper GPA Verification Form, which is available through your school or at csac.ca.gov/post/cal-grant-gpa-verification-form. - Complete the top section of the form, and have an official from your school fill out the bottom half. - Make a copy of the form and send it via first-class mail. - Get a Certificate of Mailing from the post office so that you can verify the date you mailed your form.
+Confirm that your college has sent in your verified GPA to the California Student Aid Commission if you have completed 24 units. - If your school does not submit GPAs automatically, use the paper GPA Verification Form, which is available through your school or at csac.ca.gov/post/cal-grant-gpa-verification-form